Have you ever wonder about the success of Khan Academy or Ted-Ed?

 E-learning is all about leveling up learner’s experiences and convenience with technology.
 They need something new and revolutionary than just throwing a book at their faces!
-Moreover, the lack of communication and interaction with shorter memory span of young generation nowadays results in a decrease in their understanding.
+Moreover, the lack of communication and interaction with the shorter memory span of young generation nowadays results in a decrease in their understanding.
 In fact, putting tons of charts or numbers on the screen does nothing but confuses the learners.

 The key is to choose the most important information.
 This helps your learners identify the focus of the lesson, keeps them concentrated then, as a result, betters their learning outcomes.

 However, it would be meaningless if you skip on too much information.
 Despite the strong explaining power of animation, if too little knowledge, or to be more specific, too little facts, charts, and numbers to clear up the ideas, is presented, students will have difficulties in understanding also.
 Thus, just provide students enough information to follow but make sure those are critical points of the lessons.

 The number of animation styles offered may be overwhelming for you.
 There are various types but these are the most common for educational purposes: